cronokirby/cs107-proj-game/CONCEPTION.md

  - WanderingEntity
   A lot of mobs with different behavior share the same behavior of walking around randomly in a room: to this effect, an abstract class `WanderingEntity` was created, in order to share this logic.

+ - TalkingMob
+  A Talking mob is thus a mix of both of these behaviors, both walking and around and having the ability to provide text when talked to.
+A mob that doesn't move at all (`StaticMob`) extends `TalkingMob`, by never being able to move.

  - Door
    There are a few different kinds of doors, but they just vary on the abstract concept of Door.